nkdAgility/azure-devops-migration-tools/docs/index.md

 - **ImportProfilePictureContext**
 - **ExportProfilePictureFromADContext**
+- **CreateTeamFolders**
-- **WorkItemDelete**
+- **ExportTeamList**

+##### Code (TFVC)

+There are no good tools for migrating TFVC code.
+All of them suffer from "time-dilation" as one cant control the dates of the Check-ins.
+While you can use tools like TaskTop, TFS Intergration Tools, or others there is no support.
+We prefer to recommned that you use Git-TFS and migrate from TFVC to Git with full history and branches.
+If your resulting repository is too large we recommend creating a full clone of TFVC for posterity, and then create a limited branch clone with limited history for work.

+##### Code (Git)

+When moving Git repos between Projects and Accounts you are able to maintain full history.
+However you will need to have all of the links to

 - **FixGitCommitLinks** - Allows you to fix the migrated Git commit hooks (and thus external links) to point to the new repository in the target project.
 If the source and target repository names are the same, this will work out of the box.
 If the target repository has a different name, you can specify that name via the "TargetRepository" property.

-- **CreateTeamFolders**
-- **ExportTeamList**
+##### Build & Releases

+When you import a build or release defenition into VSTS you need to fill out some of the data to allow that new definition to be saved.
+Things like connections and other require fields usually dont have matching GUIDS and need manual intervention.
+For builds & Releases we recommend that you use the built in Export/Import tools provided in the UI to move then to a new Team Project.

 ## Contributing